Almost contact 5-folds are contact: Introduction

 The proof of Theorem \ref{main} consists of a constructive argument in which we obtain the contact condition step by step.
 These steps correspond to the sections of the paper as follows:\\

-\begin{itemize} \item[-] To begin with, we show that any almost contact $5$--manifold $(M, \xi)$ admits an almost contact fibration over $\sS^2$ with singularities of some standard type.
+\begin{itemize} \item[-] To begin with, we explain how to produce over any almost contact $5$--manifold $(M, \xi)$ an almost contact fibration over $\sS^2$ with singularities of some standard type.
 It is defined on the complement of a link.
-The construction of this almost contact fibration -- in fact, an almost contact pencil -- is the content of Sections \ref{sect:quasi} and \ref{sec:pencils}.\\
+The definition and properties of this almost contact fibration -- in fact, an almost contact pencil -- is the content of Sections \ref{sec:quasi} and \ref{sec:pencils}.
+The details of the actual construction are not provided and the reader is referred to \cite{IbortDMT2, MT, Na} for the proofs.
+The existence of such a pencil is the input data of this article. \\